Peter Rowell: Indecent assaults conviction

 On 29 March 2011, Rowell was reported missing after he failed to turn up for work at the BBC's Bristol studios and could not be contacted.
 Rowell was found in Keswick in Cumbria 36 hours after he was last seen at a supermarket in Yate.
 He was arrested a day later.

 On 22 April 2011, Avon and Somerset Police charged Rowell with four counts of indecent assault, dating back to the late 1980s and early 1990s.
 A month later, he was also charged with seven counts of possessing and making indecent images of children along with seven counts of indecent assault against four girls under the age of sixteen.
 Rowell appeared before North Avon magistrates' court on 10 June 2011 to face further charges relating to a fifth victim, including rape against a 16-year-old and two counts of sexual assault. and was released on bail with conditions attached until October 2011.

 The case was committed to trial in October 2011 after Rowell pleaded not guilty to a total of seventeen charges of rape, indecent assault and making and possessing indecent images.
 At Bristol Crown Court on 13 January 2012, Rowell admitted 12 charges of indecent assault against five girls under the age of 16 and seven counts of making and possessing child pornography.
 The rape charge was downgraded to indecent assault, which the court accepted.
 Avon and Somerset Police said many of the offences had occurred while Rowell was working as a presenter for GWR FM and took place at the station's former studios at St. Augustine's Reach on the Bristol waterfront.

 On 2 March 2012, Judge David Ticehurst sentenced Rowell to six years in prison and placed him on the sex offender register.

+On 1 April 2026, Rowell was returned to prison for 24 weeks after admitting breaking the conditions of his sexual offenders sentence.